A blue umbrella on a forest path, offering protection like the best umbrella insurance.

 Of course, your premium is unique to you.
 Insurers look at your specific situation to determine your rate.
 The biggest influences on your cost include the liability limits on your current home and auto policies, how many homes or cars you own, and if you have any higher-risk factors, like a pool or a teenage driver.
 Your driving record also plays a part.
 The best way to get a favorable rate is often by bundling your policies.
 When we handle your home, auto, and umbrella coverage together at Feld Insurance, we can often find discounts that make it even more affordable and simplify your life.

-Is It Worth the Investment?
+Is Umbrella Insurance Worth the Cost?

 This is the million-dollar question (sometimes literally).
 The simple answer is: if your assets are worth more than the liability limits on your home or auto insurance, then yes, it’s absolutely worth it.
 Take a moment to tally up your home equity, savings, retirement accounts, and other investments.
 A major lawsuit could put all of that at risk.
 For a few hundred dollars a year, you can protect everything you’ve built.
 It’s a straightforward calculation of risk versus cost, and for many families and individuals, the financial security it provides is an invaluable investment in their future.

-How to Choose the Right Umbrella Policy for You
+How to Choose the Right Umbrella Policy

 Once you’ve decided that an umbrella policy is a smart move, the next step is finding the one that fits your life perfectly.
 It’s not a one-size-fits-all situation.
 The right policy for your neighbor might not be the right one for you.
 Making a smart choice comes down to looking at your financial picture, understanding what makes a great insurance provider, and knowing the requirements before you sign up.